January 22, 2021

 Plans are only useful when they are created with a clear and compelling purpose – to answer a specific question, to guide a specific effort – and when they are designed to be used rather than to simply comply with a requirement or norm.
 Otherwise, they sit on shelves gathering dust.
 As with everything else we create, we believe the content of your plans needs to be meaningful, measurable, and manageable.

 We create meaningful plans by first building clarity and consensus around why you are planning and what the plan must accomplish.
 Then, we design a process tailored to your team and timeline and a plan format that serves your unique needs.
 No templates.
 No formulas.
+By working collaboratively to design a tailored planning process, we have a greater chance of producing a plan that key stakeholders own, understand, and will use.
+Further, by engaging stakeholders in the design of a planning process, we aim to build your organization’s capacity for thoughtful planning and intentional design.

 Guided by these commitments and this approach, we have helped organizations: